Tensions soar at NYU after threats, vandalism tied to Zionist group

 In a public statement, Beckman condemned both the social media posts and the acts of vandalism, stating, “Threats and invocations of violence have no place on NYU’s campus or in our political discourse, and NYU has zero tolerance for violence, threats, or intimidation”.
 The university has since increased security measures at the ISAW and has formally handed the matter over to law enforcement for further investigation.

-The threatening posts, made by Betar USA, included calls to disrupt pro-Palestinian activities on campus through violent means.
+The threatening posts, made by Betar USA, included calls to disrupt pro-Palestinian activities on campus through violent means according to NYU.
 In one such post, the group claimed, “We have a legal right to ensure that events glorifying terrorism do not take place in our city.
 Shame on NYU.
 We proudly oppose SJP (Students for Justice in Palestine) and other pro-terror groups and call on all American Jews to boycott NYU until SJP is banned.”
 SJP has been a prominent organizer of pro-Palestinian demonstrations at the university.

 Betar’s statement also included the assertion that the movement was not behind the vandalism, despite the graffiti found on the ISAW building.